matthewdeanmartin/dedlin/README.md

 # dedlin

-Dedlin is an interactive line-by-line text editor and a DSL.
-Line editors suck, but they are easy to write and the DSL is mildly interesting.
+Dedlin is an interactive line-by-line text editor and a DSL, similar to edlin or ed.
+It is perfect for letting AI chatbots edit documents without sending the whole document back and forth.

+It is scriptable making it similar to `sed` for doing find, insert, replace, delete operations on existing files.

+Soon it will support non-line number ranges, e.g. `"/Done/ DELETE`

+Dedlin extends on [edlin](https://en.wikipedia.org/wiki/Edlin) enough that it is not backwards compatible.

-While this is a clone of [edlin](https://en.wikipedia.org/wiki/Edlin), this is not intended to be backwards compatible with anything.
-I have made changes to make the app less user hostile, but there is a `--vim_mode` where all help, warnings, feedback will be suppressed.
+I have made changes to make the app less user hostile than classic ed or edlin, but there is a `--vim_mode` where all help, warnings, feedback will be suppressed.

 ## Badges